e2b-dev/E2B/README.md

 to start temporary Nomad on any server and tear it all down with `terraform apply -destroy`.

+If the Nomad is running but it has no leader, delete Load balancer and Instance group then destroy the infrastructure.

 ### Subtrees
 FC task driver is a submodule made from https://github.com/devbookhq/firecracker-task-driver repository.